Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    in the cloud or the network.
-This specification does not impose any new constraints or requirements to clients that consume streams using any defined streaming protocol, with a preference for [[!MPEGDASH]]
+This specification does not impose any new constraints or requirements to clients that consume streams using any defined streaming protocol, although the preferred streaming protocol is [[!MPEGDASH]].

    Live media ingest happens between an [=Ingest source=], such as a [=Live encoder=] and a [=Receiving entity=].
-   Examples of such a [=Receiving entity=] could be a media packager, streaming origin or a Content Delivery Network.
+   Examples of such a [=Receiving entity=] could be a media packager, streaming origin or a content delivery network.
    The combination of ingest sources and receiving entities
    is common in practical video streaming deployments.
-   In such deployments, media processing functionality is distributed between the ingest source and receiving entities.
+   In such deployments, media processing functionality is distributed between the ingest sources and receiving entities.

    Nevertheless, in such deployments, interoperability between
    ingest sources and downstream processing